anokthomas/ibmgenai/README.md

 ---

-*Built as part of a Gen AI project at VIT Chennai*
+*Built as part of a Gen AI project *